huggingface/blog/os-llms.md

 ### How can you use these models?

-Response times and handling concurrent users remain a challenge for serving these models.
-For this, Hugging Face has released [text-generation-inference](https://github.com/huggingface/text-generation-inference) (TGI) it’s an open-source serving solution for large language models, built with Rust, Python and gRPc.
+Response time and latency for concurrent users are a big challenge for serving these large models.
+To tackle this problem, Hugging Face has released [text-generation-inference](https://github.com/huggingface/text-generation-inference) (TGI), an open-source serving solution for large language models, built on Rust, Python and gRPc.

 ![Screenshot from HuggingChat](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/os_llms/huggingchat_ui.png)